-She has hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver caused by infection with one of the five hepatitis viruses.
-In most people, the inflammation begins suddenly and lasts only a few weeks.
-Symptoms... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
-The... read more that is causing problems (such as confusion), or a liver tumor Overview of Liver Tumors Liver tumors may be noncancerous (benign) or cancerous (malignant).
+She has hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
+The scar... read more that is causing problems (such as confusion), or a liver tumor Overview of Liver Tumors Liver tumors may be noncancerous (benign) or cancerous (malignant).
 Cancerous liver tumors are classified as primary (originating in the liver) or metastatic (spreading from elsewhere in the... read more .

 She has migraines Migraines A migraine headache is typically a pulsating or throbbing pain that ranges from moderate to severe.
 It can affect one or both sides of the head.
 It is often worsened by physical activity, light... read more and is older than 35, or she has migraines with an aura (symptoms that occur before the headache, such as seeing jagged, shimmering, or flashing lights or having unusual sensations in the skin).

 She has had diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more for more than 20 years or has diabetes that has damaged blood vessels, such as those in the eyes (causing loss of vision).